Trump to drop in at 'Howdy, Modi!' event in Texas; Indian Envoy says its historic, unprecedented

 "The two leaders addressing the 'Howdy, Modi' event is historic and unprecedented.
 It reflects not only the closeness and comfort levels in the relationship but also the personal chemistry and friendship between Prime Minister Modi and President Trump," Mr Shringla was quoted as saying by news agency ANI.

 Over 50,000 Indian-Americans will attend the sold-out event at Houston's NRG Stadium on September 22 that's billed by the organisers as the largest-ever turnout for a foreign elected leader on US soil.
-The Indian-Americans are also potential voters for President Trump, who fights a re-election next year.
+The Indian-Americans are also potential voters for President Trump, who fights re-election next year.

 The US House Majority Leader Steny Hoyer, and second-highest Democrat and representative of Maryland, will address the "Howdy, Modi" event in Houston.